tinymce/bedrock/doc/repl_mode.md

 ### Aliases

 The `aliases` field is a mapping of bolt module namespace to aliased global variable.
-All of the modules listed here must have been loaded by following the dependencies of the `entries` or an error will be thrown. `bedrock-repl` does nothing to ensure that you don't have duplicate alias names, so be careful
+All of the modules listed here must have been loaded by following the dependencies of the `entries` or an error will be thrown. `bedrock-repl` does nothing to ensure that you don't have duplicate alias names, so be careful.

 ### Scripts